 You need to find an excellent custodian to set up your retirement account.
 Of the big four, (Schwab, TD Ameritrade, Fidelity, Vanguard) I prefer Schwab and TD Ameritrade.
 Vanguard will not allow you to roll over an existing IRA to their solo 401(k) and they don’t allow any other investments other than their own.
 My experience is that Fidelity is just plain difficult to work with, (Your Mileage May Vary).

 One of the most import things you can do is to take the time and write down your investment strategy before you start investing.
 Have a plan of action in place for the next time the market tanks.
 Don’t change that plan during the market correction.
-To get some ideas, you can find our investment beliefs at Personal Choice Financial.
+To get some ideas, check out our ten investment beliefs that will make you a better investor.

 Hopefully, you find this advice helpful as you start your journey as an independent contractor physician.
 Although the tasks and the options can seem overwhelming, it is good to know that these are your plans and benefits, and you can design them to meet your needs.
 If you need any help with any of these, please feel free to contact us.